Skip to content

 • Never visibly react: Trolls feed on visible responses.
 The less you react, the faster they leave.

-The feeling of managing your room with calm authority will allow you to stay fully present in the performance — which is where your income actually comes from.
+The feeling of managing your room with calm authority allows you to stay fully present in the performance — which is where your income actually comes from.

 And while you wonder whether social media promotion is worth the effort, I want you to discover that the models earning the most money in 2026 are not just streaming — they are building a brand that exists between streams.